Table of Contents

 generator a better chance to gain enough entropy.

-gpg: key 20B43A0C marked as ultimately trusted
+gpg: key 2234BC88364829B7 marked as ultimately trusted

 public and secret key created and signed.

-uid Deepak Prasad (Deepak Prasad's Inbox) <deepak.prasad@test.com>
+uid Deepak Prasad <deepak.prasad@test.com>

 When gpg finishes, you have generated your key pair.
 The gpg utility stores all information in the ~/.gpg

 directory.
 Your keys, and public keys you import using gpg, are stored on your keyring.
-The output shows two items you will use while working with gpg: the key ID (20B43A0C in the example) and the key fingerprint.
+The output shows two items you will use while working with gpg: the key ID (A469D9E3D1AF4A79DA9D437E2234BC88364829B7 in the example) and the key fingerprint.

 After you have generated your key pair, you can display information about the pair using the gpg --list-keys